Lynsiearagon/Lynsiearagon/README.md

 # Welcome!

-I'm Lynsie, a Full Stack Developer with a passion for frontend engineering (but I can do backend, too).
+I'm Lynsie, a Full Stack Developer with a passion for frontend engineering and user experience.

-I'm currently a freelance software developer and have over two and a half years of professional experience in the field.
+I'm currently a web developer at T2 Marketing Communications and have over two and a half years of professional experience in the field.

-While I'm not a "vibe coder," I do find tools like Cursor and Copilot to be helpful for things like scaffolding components and debugging syntax errors.

 I have a background in legal and find that my organization, communication, and attention to detail are very useful in my engineering career.

 ## Technology Highlights 💻
 ### The technologies I use the most, professionally, are:
 - Next.js
-- JavaScript
+- Typescript/JavaScript
 - Tailwind
 - SQL Databases
 - Azure Cloud Services

 ### Other technologies I have experience with are:

-- TypeScript
 - Ruby on Rails
 - Python
 - MERN Stack